Leviyu/EQTime/README.md

 * Process Number

 For each phase, there is a corresponding file to it located under `INFILE_DIR/INFILE_${PHASE_NAME}`, change parameters in it depending on your need.
-The description of each entry in each phase infile is only shown in `INFILE_DIR/INFILE_S`.
+The description of each entry in the phase infile is only shown in `INFILE_DIR/INFILE_S`.

 To execute the code:
 ```shell